ePages-de/epages-devportal/_posts/2018/2018-05-15-localization-tool.md

 I was wondering about the translation quality, where all the source texts come from, and how they were maintained.
 As we didn't have a dedicated translation manager - who took care of costs, and 100% matches, or terminology?<br>
 So I talked to process owners, developers, controlling, and any potential stakeholders.
-I managed to get a UX colleague on board, and together we dived deeper into how UI texts and XML files were created, dictionaries were used, learnt about automation scripts, and how language packages were composed.
+I managed to get a UX colleague on board.
+Together we dived deeper into how UI texts and XML files were created, dictionaries were used, learnt about automation scripts, and how language packages were composed.
 Wow!
 That took us quite a while.